Solar Farms in Texas: What Most Construction Plans Get Wrong About Water

 For most solar farms going up in Texas, the water line in the construction budget is a single number.
 In practice, it’s four.

-Crew potable water, dust control water during site grading, deionized or reverse osmosis water for module commissioning, and emergency reserves for fire suppression each represent a separate operational demand with different volume, purity, and timing requirements.
+A solar build needs four separate kinds of water: potable water for crews, dust control water during site grading, deionized or reverse osmosis water for module commissioning, and emergency reserves for fire suppression.
+Each is a distinct demand, with its own volume, purity, and timing.
 When a project plan rolls those four needs into one line item, the gap shows up in the schedule, not the spreadsheet.

-This article walks through the four water demands of a Texas solar farm build, the TCEQ compliance dimension that quietly drives critical-path risk, and what a dedicated bulk water partnership looks like before mobilization.
+This article walks through the four water demands of a Texas solar farm build.
+It also covers the TCEQ compliance requirements that quietly drive critical-path risk.
+Finally, it shows what a dedicated bulk water partnership looks like before mobilization.
 It builds on Water Runner’s bulk water delivery service and addresses the operational planning depth required for utility-scale solar construction in West Texas.

 Why Texas solar farms have distinct water demands in 2026

 Texas is now the center of U.S. utility-scale solar buildout.
-According to the U.S. Energy Information Administration, annual electric power generation from utility-scale solar within the ERCOT grid is forecast to surpass coal generation for the first time in 2026, with solar generation expected to reach 78 billion kilowatt-hours compared with 60 billion for coal.
+According to the U.S. Energy Information Administration, utility-scale solar on the ERCOT grid is forecast to surpass coal generation for the first time in 2026.
+Solar is expected to reach 78 billion kilowatt-hours that year, compared with 60 billion for coal.
 The EIA expects approximately 40 percent of all U.S. solar capacity additions in 2026 to occur in Texas, and solar’s share of the ERCOT generation mix has risen from 4 percent in 2021 to 12 percent in 2025.

 That concentration is geographic.
-Pecos, Andrews, Crane, Reeves, and Ward counties hold a disproportionate share of operational and in-development capacity, with major solar farms sited on former oilfield acreage where municipal water access is limited or absent.
+Pecos, Andrews, Crane, Reeves, and Ward counties hold an outsized share of operating and in-development capacity.
+Many of these solar farms sit on former oilfield land, where municipal water access is limited or absent.
 For project teams managing construction in these markets, water logistics are no longer a back-office function.
 They are a critical-path input.

 The four water demands of a solar farm construction project